shobhakartiwari/shobhakartiwari/README.md

 - 🎓 I’m working in the USA 🇺🇸 and currently in the Central Standard Time Zone (CST).
 I’m a big fan of Apple, iOS, Swift, Objective-C, SwiftUI, Node.js,      Couchbase, open-source, and writing testable software 💻.
 When I’m not crushing bugs or building dreams, I enjoy writing blogs on Medium, contributing to the iOS dev community, and sharing iOS interview questions to support junior and senior iOS developers alike.

-- In the past, I led iOS development at [United Airlines ](https://www.united.com/en/us), worked on apps such as [Inflight](https://apps.apple.com/us/app/united-airlines/id449945214), [United Airline MealOrder](https://apps.apple.com/us/app/united-airlines/id449945214), [United Airline P2P App](https://apps.apple.com/us/app/united-airlines/id449945214)  and created my own indie apps like [Banking Domain iOS Project](https://apps.apple.com/us/app/united-airlines/id449945214).
+- In the past, I led iOS development at [United Airlines ](https://www.united.com/en/us), worked on apps such as [Inflight](https://apps.apple.com/us/app/united-airlines/id449945214), [United Airline MealOrder](https://apps.apple.com/us/app/united-airlines/id449945214), [United Airline P2P App](https://apps.apple.com/us/app/united-airlines/id449945214)  and created custom peer to peer framework using apple wifi direct and bluetooth and also [Banking Domain iOS Project](https://apps.apple.com/us/app/united-airlines/id449945214).

 - [🚀 I've launched  **mock.iOS**, a program you can join to save significant time preparing for iOS interviews and building apps for Apple platforms.](https://linktr.ee/ShobhakarTiwari)